-While the age of cheese will dry it out, it also has a large impact on the taste and flavours left behind.
+While the age of cheese will dry it out, it also has a large impact on the taste and flavors left behind.

 Rind cheeses like Brie are soft and gooey but have picked up an “earthy” flavour from the caves they are kept in while older cheeses such as Gruyère and Emmental obtain a more nutty flavour, just as blue cheese acquires pungency from the mould.

 Just as cheese changes with age, so does wine.
-Wine flavours range from delicate to bold while their depth and complexity will also be affected by the age.
+Wine flavors range from delicate to bold while their depth and complexity will also be affected by the age.

-Younger wines are often spirited with lively aromas whereas older ones will be earthier as the flavours will have knitted together over time.
+Younger wines are often spirited with lively aromas whereas older ones will be earthier as the flavors will have knitted together over time.